Making good decisions is like any other skill—it has to be learned. Get tips on helping children make good choices and think critically.

-But no matter how frustrating or disappointing our kids’ mistakes may be, let them happen.
-Otherwise, our anger only tells them that the consequence of making a mistake is making adults mad.
+But no matter how frustrating or disappointing your child’s mistakes may be, let them happen.
+Otherwise, your anger only tells her that the consequence of making a mistake is making adults mad.
 From Parenting with Love & Logic:

 “…[A]nytime we explode at children for something they do to themselves, we only make the problem worse.
 We give kids the message that the actual, logical consequence of messing up is making adults mad.
 The children get swept away in the power of their anger rather than learn a lesson from the consequences of their mistake.”

-Forget all the lessons they could’ve learned from the experience—with so much focus on our anger, it becomes more about us than it is about them.
-We don’t get to use the opportunity for them to experience the downsides of their choices.
+Forget all the lessons she could’ve learned from the experience—with so much focus on your anger, it becomes more about you than it is about her.
+You don’t get to use the opportunity for her to experience the downsides of her choices.

 3. Don’t make your child’s problem yours